TV-Rename/tvrename/userguide.md

 * {:.no-icon} `Details` - Toggle between showing and hiding the Detais Panel.
 If the panel is hidden the Show List panel expands to fill the tab.

-* {:.no-icon} `Open` - Opens the directory fore the highlighted show or season in explorer.
+* {:.no-icon} `Open` - Opens the directory for the highlighted show or season in explorer.

 * {:.no-icon} `Visit TVDB` - Visit The TVDB page for highlighted show or season.